hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/previewing-livesql.md

 For debugging purposes this native SQL statement can be previewed using the `getPreview()` method of LiveSQL.

-Rendering in SQL for previewing does have a marginal cost due to translation according to the specific database available features.
-Therefore, previewing a SQL statement should be done with this cost in mind for high volume LiveSQL statements.
+Rendering in SQL for previewing does have a marginal cost due to translation according to the specific database version features.
+Previewing a SQL statement should be done with this cost in mind for high volume LiveSQL statements.

 ## Example